ZonaZubair/Advanced-JavaScript-DW/Prototype Chain/prototype-chain.md

 const animal = { eats: true };
 const rabbit = Object.create(animal); // rabbit's prototype is now "animal"

-console.log(rabbit.eats); // true — not found on rabbit itself, found on its prototype console.log(rabbit.hops); // undefined — not found anywhere in the chain
+console.log(rabbit.eats); // true: not found on rabbit itself, found on its prototype console.log(rabbit.hops); // undefined: not found anywhere in the chain
 ```

 ## Visualizing the chain

 ```
-rabbit  →  animal  →  Object.prototype  →  null
+rabbit  ->  animal  ->  Object.prototype  ->  null
 ```

 JS walks left to right looking for the property, stopping as soon as it's found.